 This said, if you can prove there is zero chance of you recovering your private key and accessing your asset again, you can make a negligible value claim.
 If your negligible value claim is successful, you'll later be able to claim your crypto as a capital loss.

 When it comes to stolen crypto, the HMRC doesn't consider theft to be a kind of disposal.
 Because of this view, you wouldn't be able to claim stolen crypto as a capital loss.

 However, there are specific exceptions to this rule.
 If you're contracted to acquire crypto - for example, you've bought them off an exchange - but don't actually receive what you've paid for, you might be able to claim this as a capital loss.

 Similarly, if you're contracted to acquire crypto and do receive them, you might be able to claim a capital loss if those tokens become worthless later on.
 To claim either of these events as a capital loss, you'd need to make a negligible value claim like above.

 You can learn more about how to make a negligible value claim and when our HMRC lost crypto tax guide.

 Reporting lost or stolen crypto in Australia

 The ATO has clear guidance on reporting lost or stolen crypto on your tax report.
-It's good news for Australian investors as the ATO are a lot more sympathetic than the IRS!
+It's good news for Australian investors as the ATO are a lot more sympathetic than many other tax offices!